-As males and females look the same in common marmosets and as both sexes care for the young, I cannot tell if this common marmoset was the mother or the father of the twins.
-Or maybe it was one of their adult sibling?
+As males and females look the same in common marmosets and as both sexes care for the young, I could not tell if a common marmoset was a mother or a father of the twins.
+Or maybe it was one of their adult siblings?

-A group of common marmosets usually consists of about ten animals including one dominant reproducing pair and serveral adult and young animals.
+A group of common marmosets usually consists of about ten animals including one dominant reproducing pair and srveral adult and young animals.
 All members of a group care for the young.

-Therefore, I cannot tell who was carrying the twins around.
+Therefore, I could not tell who was carrying the twins around.

 Nevertheless, we met several groups of common marmosets during our walk on the Pista Cláudio Coutinho.
 But I cannot tell how many different groups we saw.
 I neither can tell the size of those groups, but it might have been around ten animals of each group.

-Under the hot midday sun I spotted a group of common marmosets at the Sugarlaof Mountain that made itself comfortable on a tree trunk.
+Under the hot midday sun I spotted a group of common marmosets that made itself comfortable on a tree trunk.

 There were four animals.

-Just a few meters away there were two more common marmosets that were occupied with grooming.
+Just a few meters away there were two more common marmosets grooming each other.